 Frozen Burgers and Chicken Breasts

-For burgers lovers there’s mouth-watering 100% British beef Quarter Pounders, perfect with cheese, onions and ketchup on a sesame bun or all on their own.
+For burgers lovers, there are mouth-watering 100% British beef Quarter Pounders, perfect with cheese, onions, and ketchup on a sesame bun or all on their own.

 Vegetables – always frozen within just 2 1/2 hours of being picked

-Iceland’s nutritious range of frozen vegetables are made using the finest raw materials and frozen at source soon after harvesting.
+Iceland’s nutritious range of frozen vegetables is made using the finest raw materials and frozen at source soon after harvesting.

 They have every type of frozen vegetable you could want to keep in your freezer, from the Freshly Frozen Mini Corn Cobs and Baby Carrots to Ready to Cook Diced Onions and Quick Cook Sliced Mixed Peppers.